-Upon receipt of a complaint against a student, or a report of alleged misconduct, the Resolution Center may:
+Upon receipt of a complaint against a student, a student group, or a report of alleged misconduct, the Resolution Center may:

 - 1. Refer the complaint for further investigation, and/or - 2.
-Determine that no further action is warranted, or - 3.
+Refer the complaint to another University department or - 3.
+Determine that no further action is warranted, or - 4.
 Bring a formal charge under the Student Code of Conduct.

 A formal charge is warranted when the Resolution Center determines that the circumstances alleged in the complaint are sufficient to create a reasonable belief that a violation has occurred and that conduct action is appropriate.
-The Resolution Center will notify the student who will be provided the opportunity to respond pursuant to one of the Student Conduct Resolution Processes.
-If information presented during a student conduct resolution process indicates a violation has occurred other than that charged, the conduct officer(s) may find the student responsible for that violation.
+The Resolution Center will notify the student or student group who will be provided the opportunity to respond pursuant to one of the Student Conduct Resolution Processes.
+If information presented during a student conduct resolution process indicates a violation has occurred other than that charged, the conduct officer(s) may find the student or student group responsible for that violation.